ctrl-z-9000-times/npc_maker/docs/environments.md

 # The Environment Interface #

-This chapter describes the interface between management programs and environments.
+This chapter describes the interface between evolution programs and environments.
 The NPC Maker is capable of interacting with almost any simulated environment.
 The word "**environment**" refers to a self contained simulated world and everything in it, including all of the living bodies and their control systems.
 The NPC Maker defines a standard interface for interacting with arbitrary environments.
 Users are encouraged to add their own environments.

+Environments always execute in a different computer process than the main program of the NPC Maker framework, which is referred to as the "**evolution**" program.
+This separation has many advantages, chiefly that user can create and control environments using the programming language of their choice.

 Environments have two parts: a static description and an executable program.
 The static description contains all of the information needed to configure and run the environment.
 The executable program does the actual work of setting up and running the environment.

-Environments always execute in a different computer process than the main program of the NPC Maker framework, which is referred to as the "**management**" program.
-This separation has many advantages, chiefly that user can create and control environments using the programming language of their choice.

 ## Environment Specification ##